Extinction Rebellion Youth: Southampton Oil Blockade

-From around 4am on the 1st April 2022, a group of XR Youth rebels blockaded the Esso Hythe Oil Refinery in Fawley, Southampton.
+From around 4am on April 1, 2022, a group of XR Youth rebels blockaded the Esso Hythe Oil Refinery in Fawley, Southampton.
 Two activists locked themselves onto a pink boat which blockaded the entrance to the refinery for eight hours.
 The activists claimed they were holding ExxonMobil to account in the name of justice and solidarity for those most affected by the climate crisis, for the refinery workers (who went on strike a week later) and for the activists futures.

 The group called for an end for new fossil fuel projects and the phasing out of the current system, particularly ExxonMobil's expanding of diesel production facilities and the laying of a large bore pipeline aiming to supply Heathrow Airport with greater quantities of fossil fuels.

 Both activists were later arrested and held in Southampton Police Station.

 G7 Cornwall Climate Summit

-Between the 10 and 13 June 2021, around 60 XR Youth rebels traveled down to the G7 Climate Summit in Carbis Bay, Cornwall.
+Approximately between June 10-13, 2021, around 60 XR Youth rebels traveled down to the G7 Climate Summit in Carbis Bay, Cornwall.
 They joined with XR in a series of peaceful protests around St Ives & Falmouth, urging the world leaders to take the action needed on the climate and ecological emergency.
 The group wanted to highlight that 2021 is a critical year for climate action, especially in the run up to COP26 which took place later that year in November in Glasgow.

 Bristol

 Clifton Suspension Bridge

-On the evening of Thursday 27 August 2020, two members of local group XR Youth Bristol locked their arms together and lay down on the Clifton Suspension Bridge, blocking traffic and causing the police to seal off the bridge to all vehicles, cyclists and pedestrians.
+On the evening of Thursday August 27, 2020, two members of local group XR Youth Bristol locked their arms together and lay down on the Clifton Suspension Bridge, blocking traffic and causing the police to seal off the bridge to all vehicles, cyclists and pedestrians.
 The two activists were both arrested shortly after 11pm on suspicion of wilful obstruction of the highway and conspiracy to cause a public nuisance.
 The action was part of a series of protests by XR advocating for the UK Parliament to pass the Climate and Ecological Emergency Bill.
 XRY Bristol then remained just off of the bridge to protest until Friday afternoon, but the police kept the bridge closed until Tuesday 1 September.